Lifestyle

 A very small town on the banks of the scenic Connecticut River, right next to the state’s border with Vermont, Hanover offers the laid back, slower pace of life that many retirees crave after decades of a fast-paced career and lifestyle.
 If you’re dreaming of a tight-knit community with access to top-tier outdoor activities, such as the Appalachian Trail, Hanover might be a good fit for you.

-It’s important to note that Hanover has highest cost of living of the towns and cities on our list, according to the most recent available data.
-However, it’s also an ideal college town, hosting Dartmouth College, a well-known Ivy League school.
+Housing costs are higher than the national average and more expensive than other places to live in New Hampshire, but Hanover is also an ideal college town, hosting Dartmouth College, a well-known Ivy League school.
 Enjoy the lovely campus grounds and beautiful historic buildings there.
 Then visit the Hood Museum of Art, free of charge, or Hopkins Center for the Arts for live performances and movies.
 Or check out the Nugget Theater, a fun four-screen complex that’s quite popular in the community.
 Hanover also boasts some wonderful restaurants and cafes, including Jesse’s Steak and Seafood.

 Concord

-COST OF LIVING FOR RETIREES: 4.2% below national average
+COST OF LIVING FOR RETIREES: 13% above national average

 A small city, but larger than most of the other towns on our list, Concord sits in the central southern part of the state, yet is only about an hour’s drive from the Atlantic Ocean.
 As the capital of New Hampshire, Concord offers an impressive array of activities to keep retirees busy and involved in community life, while still being small enough to offer a small-town vibe.